zeyuid/ARES/README.md

 	mrun Mapping_Parameters_analysis_CENTOR.m
 	```

-# Defense for ARES
+# Defense to ARES

 ## Detect semantic attacks <br>
-Note that the online detection relies on the detailed ICS devices/software information.
+The implementation of online detection relies on the detailed information of ICS devices/software.
-We show one use case of the developed attack detection for our [Elevator Control System (ECS)](https://dl.acm.org/doi/10.1145/3560905.3568521), based on the PLC-Twin.
+We showcase the deployment of designed attack detection in our [Elevator Control System (ECS)](https://dl.acm.org/doi/10.1145/3560905.3568521), based on the PLC-Twin.

 1. Prepare the ICS detection environment. <br>

 	1).
-Install Siemens WinCC software in ECS. <br>
+Install [Siemens WinCC](https://www.siemens.com/global/en/products/automation/industry-software/automation-software/scada/simatic-wincc-v8/simatic-wincc-v7-basic-software.html) software in ECS. <br>
 	2).
 Deploy a SCADA system, supporting the data logging. <br>

-2. Prepare the detection execution environment. <br>
+2. Prepare the required packets. <br>

 	```
 	pip install -r requirements.txt
 	```

-3. Build the attack detection on PLC-Twin, including <br>
+3. Build the attack detection using PLC-Twin, including: <br>

 	1).
 A setup interface (./detection/Elevator_300project.awlpro) <br>

 		python awlsim-server Elevator_300project.awlpro
+		python awlsim-client -r RUN
+		python awlsim-client -r Stop

 	2).
 A revised awlsimhw_debug module (./detection/awlsimhw_debug/main.py) <br>

-		will be loaded automatically
+		The CUSUM based attack detection is deployed, which will be loaded automatically when start up the ".awlpro" project.

 	3).
 A data acquisition interface using opc (./detection/awlsimhw_debug/readOpc.py) <br>

+		Collect sensor readings and control commands from the SCADA database using OPC UA protocol, which is achieved based on the "OpenOPC" python library. <br>
-		will be loaded automatically
+		This data collection module will be automatically loaded when start up the ".awlpro" project.

 	4).
-Other utilities for data reading and conversion (./detection/utilsConvert/utilsConvert.py) <br>
+Other utilities for data acquisition and conversion (./detection/utilsConvert/utilsConvert.py) <br>

+		The data conversion between Awlsim and SCADA database is convert. <br>
-		will be loaded automatically
+		This conversion will be automatically loaded when start up the ".awlpro" project.

 ## Respond to semantic attacks <br>